MohamedAlhossiny/Prepaid-Charging/README.md

 This project implements a voice call system with real-time prepaid charging.
 It consists of two Java applications:

-1. **Mobile Phone Application**: Captures voice from the microphone and sends it via UDP to the MSC.
+1. **Mobile Phone Application**: Captures voice from the microphone and encrypt it with AES algorithm, then sends it via UDP to the MSC.
 2. **Mobile Switching Center (MSC) Application**: Receives voice data via UDP, plays it on the PC speaker, and handles call charging.

 ## Requirements